laravel/docs/fortify.md

 You may customize the authentication guard used by Fortify within your application's `fortify` configuration file.
 However, you should ensure that the configured guard is an implementation of `Illuminate\Contracts\Auth\StatefulGuard`.
 If you are attempting to use Laravel Fortify to authenticate an SPA, you should use Laravel's default `web` guard in combination with [Laravel Sanctum](https://laravel.com/docs/sanctum).

-<a name="customizing-authentication-pipeline"></a>
+<a name="customizing-the-authentication-pipeline"></a>
 ### Customizing The Authentication Pipeline

 Laravel Fortify authenticates login requests through a pipeline of invokable classes.
 If you would like, you may define a custom pipeline of classes that login requests should be piped through.
-Each class should have an `__invoke` method which receives the incoming `Illuminate\Http\Request` instance and, like middleware, a `$next` variable that is invoked in order to pass the request to the next class in the pipeline.
+Each class should have an `__invoke` method which receives the incoming `Illuminate\Http\Request` instance and, like [middleware](/docs/{{version}}/middleware), a `$next` variable that is invoked in order to pass the request to the next class in the pipeline.

 To define your custom pipeline, you may use the `Fortify::authenticateThrough` method.
 This method accepts a closure which should return the array of classes to pipe the login request through.
 Typically, this method should be called from the `boot` method of your `App\Providers\FortifyServiceProvider` class.